RSS About

 I originally didn’t plan (or want) to get into threading, but those articles have grown a lot more technical than how they started anyway.
 It’s still something of an implementation detail, once again due to the fact stuff happens in a callback invoked from a different thread than the main one.
 I’ll try and make it quick, if you don’t care about threads just skip to the end of this section.

 The way I was taught threading (granted, that was a while ago), a process can execute code somewhat simultaneously in any number of sub-processes, or threads.
-Threads are supposed to share data, so if you change a global variable in one, the other should see the change2Which implies a lot of funny issues related to synchronizing concurrent accesses to a same variable, race conditions, thread-safety… no really, I don’t want to get into threading..
+Threads are supposed to share data, so if you change a global variable in one, the other should see the change2.
 So I sort of assumed that calling SDL code updating our window from the audio callback would just work.

 The solution is to somehow perform all display-related function calls from that main thread.
-Fortunately, there’s a Go module that does just that, so I integrated it in the code and I won’t be mentioning it here.
+Fortunately, the SDL bindings in Go come with a specific function for that exact purpose, so I integrated it in the code and I won’t be mentioning it here.
 I still left a few quick code comments to try and explain how and where we use it.

 Let’s see how our program fares now, if we consider the threading issue solved.